All Episodes

 Okay, we're back.

-Rush Limbaugh, open line Friday with talent on lawn from God.
+Rush Limbaugh Open Line Friday with talent on lawn from God.

-Here's a story from Iowa, a seventy-eight-year-old woman from Carroll, Iowa, says she is so tired of seeing Obama on TV that she is selling both of her TV sets.
+A 78-year-old woman from Caro, Iowa says she is so tired of seeing Obama on TV that she is selling both of her TV sets.

-Dolores Nissen, a retired nurse's aide and former Kmart employee, who was raised on a farm near Audubon, placed a classified ad with the Daily Times Herald for Friday's paper.
+Dolores Nissen, a retired nurse's aide and former Kmart employee who was raised on a farm near Audubon, placed a classified ad with the Daily Times-Herald for Friday's paper.

-The ad cost her five and a half dollars.
+The ad cost her $5.5.

-She tells readers she has two TV sets for sale.
+She tells readers she has two TV sets for sale, a reason Obama on every channel and station.

 I just got tired of watching him on every channel.